Pierre Goes Shopping May 14, 2000

 worked in the past so we stick with that plan.
 Since

-I am the watcher, I always go to the back of the bus and Pierre sits
+I am the watcher, I always go to the back of the bus and Pierre

 up front.